13 December, 2019

 What is the likely yield for Bharat Bond ETF?

 The fact sheets for the Bharat Bond indices indicate a yield of 7.58% for the 10-year index and 6.69% for the three-year index as on 5 December.
 The yields for the two variants are likely to be around these levels.
 SBI’s fixed deposit rates for similar tenures is around 6.25%.
 The gains from the ETF held for over three years are taxed as long-term capital gains with indexation benefits, which reduce the incidence of tax, especially on the 10-year ETF.
-However, interest income on fixed deposit is taxed at the marginal rate of tax.
+However, interest income on fixed deposits is taxed at the marginal rate of tax.

 How does the ETF manage risks?